PhilipYip1988/linux/002_fedora38/readme.md

 ![img_114](./images/img_114.png)

-3 finger gestures elft or right can be sued to switch workspaces:
+3 finger gestures left or right can be used to switch workspaces:

 ![img_115](./images/img_115.png)